liyunqianggyn/Reproduce_BOP/README.md

 # Reproduce_BOP
-Reimplementation of the paper "latent weights do not exist: rethinking binarized neural network optimization"
+Pytorch reimplementation of the paper "latent weights do not exist: rethinking binarized neural network optimization"